mutable-dan/yacs/bash.md

 --------------------
 key binding
-c-v then press key to get code
+c-V then press key to get code
 so control-f10 is ^[[21;5~
 bind '"^[[21;5~": "echo helo"'
 or put bind "^[[21;5~": "echo helo" in .inputrc